ericmjl/testing-for-data-scientists/slides.md

 ## Today's Main Point

-If you build data products as a data sientist, investing time in writing tests today will:
+If you build data products as a data scientist, investing time in writing tests today will:
 <!-- .element: style="text-align:left" -->